 Phil was preceded in death by his parents; sisters Audra Davis, Bobbie Basham, Martrell Fregia and Laverne Denby; sons Ronny and Ricky Carrico; grandson Larry Dale Erwin and great-grandson RD Moore.
 He leaves behind to cherish his memory his loving and devoted wife of thirty-nine years Laura Ann Carrico; sister Virgil Hamilton; son Randy Carrico and wife Pam; daughter Darnell Shaw and husband Ray; son Garland Taylor and wife Brenda; son Jimmy Taylor and daughter Brenda Fonden.
 He also leaves behind ten grandchildren, fifteen great-grandchildren and nine great-great-grandchildren.
 In addition, he leaves behind numerous other loving family members, friends and respected colleagues.

 Honoring the family by serving as pallbearers are Cole Costlow, Dylan and Tyler Varnon, Zachary Taylor, Evan Basham, Spud Basham, Craig Basham and Doug Denby.

 Friends are invited to visit with the family on Saturday, December 14, 2019 from 12-2pm in the chapel at Allison Funeral Service, 1101 N. Travis St. Liberty, TX 77575.
 Funeral Services will begin at 2pm.
 Burial and committal will immediately follow at Oakdale Cemetery in Daisetta,

 Memories and condolences can be shared with the family by visiting www.allisonfuneralservice.com

-To send flowers to Phillip "Phil" Elvin Carrico's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Phillip "Phil" Elvin Carrico, please visit our floral store.